ilmoralito/100-days-of-code/README.md

 #day13 09-05-2020

 Now and tried to integrate open graph meta tags and twitter cards to the post detail view.
 It works, but I have not been able to resolve to get the base url of the site to attach it to the image path I have defined.
 This in order to properly display the image on twitter

+#day14 10-05-2020

+Solved the pending of the previous day, but when trying to show an image in the twitter card I have not been successful.
+I hope to solve tomorrow